Hereetria/instagram-clone/README.md

 It focuses on UI structure, layout, and responsive behavior.
 No frontend source code is included — the implementation is kept private, while the backend (XenoTerra_API) is an **open-source project** hosted separately.

+> ℹ️ This repository is for **design presentation only**, not for distributing frontend code.

 --

 ## ✨ Features